Mr-Anyone/vcc-compiler-collection/README.md

 - [X] Diagnostics Driver
 - [X] Add source location
 - [ ] The C FFI problem with SDL
+- [ ] Adding a cast expression
+- [ ] Add the following type short, long, and void*
+- [ ] Add the following operations and, and or.
 - [ ] THE HEAP ALLOCATION PROBLEM WITH AstBase AND TYPE

 # Example Code